Columbine, Colorado

-Columbine is census-designated place (CDP) in and governed by Jefferson and Arapahoe counties in Colorado, United States.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+Columbine is a census-designated place (CDP) in and governed by Jefferson and Arapahoe counties in Colorado, United States.
+The CDP is a part of the Denver metropolitan area.
 Located primarily in Jefferson County, Columbine lies immediately south of Denver.
-The population of the Columbine CDP was 24,280 at the United States Census 2010.
+The population of the Columbine CDP was 25,229 at the 2020 census.
 The community lies in ZIP code 80123.

 History

 Columbine grew rapidly during the Space Race years from 1958 to 1968 with the construction of the Martin Company missile facility in Waterton Canyon.
 Its population exceeded 20,000 for the first time in 1980.

 Columbine was the site of the Columbine High School massacre in 1999 perpetrated by Eric Harris and Dylan Klebold.

 Geography

 Columbine is located on the eastern edge of Jefferson County with a small portion extending east into Arapahoe County.
 Columbine is bordered to the east by Littleton and Columbine Valley, and to the west by Ken Caryl.
 The Denver city limits are 0.3 mi north of the northern border of Columbine, and to the south the community extends as far as the Chatfield Reservoir dam.

 The Columbine CDP has an area of 17.491 km2, including 0.318 km2 of water.